 - Same goes for much of the ladies' clothing in Upstairs Downstairs.

-- Some folks have pointed out that Assassin's Creed: Brotherhood generally has pretty good costuming, except when it comes to underwear◊.
+- Assassin's Creed: Brotherhood is generally pretty good about having correct period clothing.
+Well, except when it comes to underwear.◊

 - Metal Gear Solid 3: Snake Eater is set in the 1960s and mostly accurate, particularly with EVA's distinctively 60s hair and makeup, and Para-Medic's various outfits being period accurate.
 However, there is no way Naked Snake would be able to get away with wearing his hair like that in 1964.
 This was an intentional decision by the creators to make him look more like Solid Snake.